 Lam Tsuen, Tai Po, Hong Kong, p.
 2638 3678

-10. Sample both traditional and innovative Chinese New Year menus
+13. Sample both traditional and innovative Chinese New Year menus

 You can’t miss out on the delicious food when it comes to Chinese New Year in Hong Kong!
 Other than traditional CNY snacks like the New Year pudding and turnip cake, we’ve also compiled a list of the best Chinese New Year menus in Hong Kong where you’ll find limited-time festive delicacies to enjoy with your family and friends.

-13. Go shopping at the Flower Market
+14. Go shopping at the Flower Market

 For an extra dose of luck, prosperity, and good fortune, add some symbolic plants into your home.
 Kumquat, orange trees, and mandarin trees are often bought to welcome wealth, luck, and prosperity, and you’ve probably spotted them outside shops and in lift lobbies.
-And in case you haven’t noticed, shops filled with orchids are popping in every corner, why not stop by to pick up these beautiful blooms?
+And in case you haven’t noticed, shops filled with orchids are popping in every corner, so why not stop by to pick up some beautiful blooms?
 They signify renewal of life and a new beginning, and their long branches symbolise longevity.
 You can easily find them at the Flower Market (for a great bargain too!).

 Follow our guide to the Flower Market for an insider’s look at the best shops.